 So as I prepare to spend some time with non-medics, I thought I would write a blog to dispel any myths about Imperial medical students.

 “Medics never do any work”

 This was the first opinion that I heard about medics and started a long dinner table discussion.
-To put this into context the week before I heard this an average day had been:

 On Saturday The Class of 2016 ICSM came together for a grand night of cheer and nostalgia: the Shrove Tuesday Final Year Dinner (STFYD) 2016.
 Joined by many tutors, doctors, lecturers and hospital consultants, roughly 400 students started the celebrations with a sparkling welcoming reception, moving on to a delicious three-course meal with a variety of speeches and advice from guest speakers and students, the highlight of which was the launch of the STFYD video.
 The group were then joined by many from the year below for more fun as The Pseudopseudohypoparathyroidisms (the STFYD band) took to the stage for a time of dancing, photos and pick a mix!